MHKiT-Software/MHKiT-MATLAB/docs/qc.rst

 * Boolean mask (indicates if data failed a test)
 * Summary of the quality control test results

-The clean data can be used directly in MHKiT-Matlab analysis, or the missing values can be replaced using various methods.
+The clean data can be used directly in MHKiT-Python analysis, or the missing values can be replaced using various methods.
 Data replacement strategies are generally defined on a case by case basis.
 If large sections of the data failed quality control tests, the data might not be suitable for use.
 Replacement strategies can be applied to the entire data set, or vary by data column or by time.
 Possible strategies include: